Water Quality | Standards and Classification

 Standards identified in the docket can be implemented by the states and EPA and will be considered enforceable.
 The docket includes all elements of the standards, including applicability statements, definitions, designated uses, criteria, the classification for each waterbody/waterbody segment (including any partial use designations and variances that have been granted), antidegradation policy, and implementation policies and procedures.
 This includes implementation policies and procedures such as those for antidegradation, mixing zones, site-specific criteria/water effect ratios, variances, use attainability analysis, and water quality-based toxics control (including whole effluent toxicity) to the extent that they exist and are part of the water quality standards.

-For more information on water quality standards and our workgroup, contact Erin Jacobs, the coordinator of our Water Quality Standards workgroup.
+For more information on water quality standards and our workgroup, contact Dan Peckham, the coordinator of our Water Quality Standards workgroup.